As an Amazon Associate we earn from qualifying purchases. The price to you remains the same.

 I had read recently that using vinegar in a dishwasher can be used as a Jet-Dry option so I started doing some research and what I found was pretty confusing.

-I am going to share some of what I found about vinegar as a rinse aid option to help you make a decision about what is right for you and your family.
+I am going to share some of what I found about using vinegar as a rinse aid option to help you make a decision about what is right for you and your family.
 In my research I actually was amazed at how many uses for cleaning with vinegar there were!

 Why Vinegar Does Not Make A Good Rinse Aid

 One of the biggest issues that would prevent me from trying vinegar is that it is a strong acid which can break down the rubber gaskets and hoses in your dishwasher.
 Repeated use of vinegar will worsen this over time and ultimately cost you big in the end.
 An eco-friendly dishwasher is one that lasts for a long time!

 Another issue that I have seen people mention is that some of their dishes seemed to change colors.
 Apparently vinegar mixing with salt can cause this – so you need to make sure you rinse dishes really well to get all salt traces off before placing in the dishwasher.